 Image Credit: Jean Scheijen

-You may have a collection of videos gathering dust in your loft, garage or at the back of a cupboard.
-If you don’t want to throw your collection of unwanted videotapes in the bin there are only a few options open to you.
-(All the recycling options also apply to audio cassettes as well, by the way.)
+You may have a collection of videos and cassettes gathering dust in your loft, garage or at the back of a cupboard.
+If you don’t want to throw your collection of unwanted videotapes and cassettes in the bin there are a few options open to you.

 You may be able to donate them to a local charity shop, but this is getting quite rare now.
-Please check with the shop before donating as most shops no longer accept videotapes.
-If they can’t sell them they will simply have to put them in the bin.
+Please check with the shop before donating as most shops no longer accept videotapes and cassettes.
+If they don’t sell cassettes (or don't realise that they are now collectable) they will simply put them in the bin.
 As charity shops have to pay business rates for refuse disposal you will actually be costing the charity money by donating them, so please don’t do that.